mono-koto/pyusd-arbitrum-splitter/README.md

 - A practical smart contract example with real-world use case
 - Development workflow with Foundry
 - Testing (unit tests and fork tests)
-- Deployment to Arbitrum testnet
+- Deployment to Arbitrum testnet (sepoloia) and mainnet (one)
 - Security patterns for token handling
 - Factory pattern for cheap contract cloning (perfect for frontends)
+- A working, deployed frontend

 ### What This Repo Does Not Cover:

 - Solidity concepts (inheritance, libraries, etc.)
 - Full PYUSD token standards or implementation details
 - Production-grade security practices (this is a simplified example)
-- Front-end integration (this is a back-end contract only)
-- Deployment to mainnet (this is focused on Arbitrum Sepolia testnet)

 ## Smart Contract Basics 🧠